 - 3.1 The scope of the Consumer Price Index (CPI) is defined to indicate what the CPI is intended to measure.
 Since there are many uses of the CPI, its scope has been defined to suit as many purposes as possible.
 However, the diverse uses of the CPI mean that it may not suit any one purpose perfectly and therefore awareness about the scope is necessary when using the CPI for a particular function. - 3.2 The CPI indicates the average price change of a fixed basket of consumer products purchased by Canadian private households.
 Therefore, the scope consists of transactions, for the purpose of consumption, between households in Canada and establishments operating in Canada.
 Only those transactions for purposes of consumption are included in the CPI.
 Therefore, investment expenditures, that is, transactions made with the intention of acquiring some sort of future purchasing power for example, the purchase of stocks or bonds, are excluded from the CPI.
 The inclusion or exclusion of particular transactions will be discussed in more detail later in this chapter. - 3.3 The scope of the CPI can be mapped to several dimensions, namely: Population coverage, geographical coverage, product coverage, prices and time.
-The scope is reflected in the product and geographical classifications for which basket weights, derived primarily from the Survey of Household Spending (SHS)23, are assigned.
+The scope is reflected in the product and geographical classifications for which basket weights, derived primarily from the Survey of Household Spending (SHS) or from national and provincial Household Final Consumption Expenditure (HFCE) series, are assigned.
 The intention and ideal scenario is that each good or service in scope for the CPI be represented by observed transaction prices.
 However, operational constraints as well as the complexity of measuring the vast and continuously changing universe of consumer transactions make this impossible to achieve in practice.
-As for most statistical surveys, the CPI is based on a sample of collected prices. - 3.4 Defining the scope of the CPI is both a conceptual and a practical exercise.
-The fundamental question regarding scope is: Does measuring the prices for a particular good or service fit the uses of the CPI?
+As for most statistical programs, the CPI uses a sample of collected prices, which are supplemented by prices collected through administrative orand online sources. - 3.4 Defining the scope of the CPI is both a conceptual and a practical exercise.
+The fundamental question regarding scope is: Does measuring the price change for a particular good or service fit the uses of the CPI?
 While there are many products for which prices could be collected, they may not necessarily suit the purposes of the index and therefore could be excluded from the scope.
 There are also some products which may be determined to be in scope for the CPI but for which it is too difficult to estimate consumer expenditures and/or price change.
-For these goods or services it is generally better to define them as out of scope than to include them without adequate measurement options.24 The following sections of this chapter will discuss the conceptual and practical questions surrounding the scope of the CPI.
+For these goods or services it is generally better to define them as out of scope than to include them without adequate measurement options.
+The following sections of this chapter will discuss the conceptual and practical questions surrounding the scope of the CPI.